Day1721/rust-latte/README.md

   - translator: translates ast to llvm,
   - scripts: contains executable, which is copied as a result executable compiler

-by now, no extentions were implemented yet
+by now, no extentions have been implemented yet